nystudio107/craft-code-editor/README.md

 );
 ```

-The above code will add Environment Variable & Alias autocompletes to all of your CodeEditor editors.
+The above code will add Environment Variable & Alias autocompletes to all of your Code Editor editors.

-However, because you might have several instances of a CodeEditor on the same page, and they each may provide separate Autocompletes, you may want to selectively add a custom Autocomplete only when the `fieldType` matches a specific.
+However, because you might have several instances of a Code Editor on the same page, and they each may provide separate Autocompletes, you may want to selectively add a custom Autocomplete only when the `fieldType` matches a specific.

 Here's an example from the [Sprig plugin](https://github.com/putyourlightson/craft-sprig):